aMediocreDad/litm/README.md

 2. Create a new world using the "Legend in the Mist" system.

 > [!NOTE]
-> If you like the game consider backing it at [Kickstarter](https://www.kickstarter.com/projects/sonofoak/legend-in-the-mist-rpg)
+> If you like the game consider backing it on [Kickstarter](https://www.kickstarter.com/projects/sonofoak/legend-in-the-mist-rpg)

 \*_This system is published with express permission from **Son of Oak**_